-5. Director of Engineering and Public Works - Budget Amendment - Stormwater Master Plan the amount of \$10,000.00, reallocated from the Drainage Reserve.
+- 5. Director of Engineering and Public Works Budget Amendment Stormwater Master Plan - 0302-2019 Moved: Councillor Eliason Seconded: Councillor Cannon THAT: the 2019 Budget contained in the 2019-2023 Financial Plan Bylaw be amended to reflect additional funding for the Stormwater Master Plan project in the amount of \$10,000.00, reallocated from the Drainage Reserve.